Freight Shipping from Fort Worth to Phoenix

 How much does it cost to ship freight from Fort Worth to Phoenix?

-Full truckload (FTL) rates from Fort Worth, TX to Phoenix, AZ currently range from $2,387-$2,942 for a standard dry van load over the 1,110-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Phoenix, AZ currently range $2,387-$2,942 (roughly $2.16-$2.67 per mile over 1,110 miles).
 LTL shipments typically cost $811-$1,344 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Phoenix?